HanneWhitt/llm-aligned-rl/README.md

 | Fruit found (%) | 99.0 | 89.9 | 94.1 |
 | Mean episode length | 11.5 | 20.7 | 17.2 |

 ***Table 1** - Summary of final results; percentages calculated from 10,000 samples of each policy.
 RL from LLM feedback on human values significantly reduces frequency of harm at a small cost in task performance.
-LLM feedback was integrated in two successive rounds of PPO; [see below](#4-5-rl-from-llm-feedback) for details.*
+LLM feedback was integrated in two successive rounds of PPO; [see below](#45-rl-from-llm-feedback) for details.*

 &nbsp;

 ## **3.** Key Findings
 1. **In this limited example, RL from LLM feedback successfully improves alignment properties.** Training with LLM feedback significantly reduces the likelihood of harm to the cat, though it is not eliminated.
 The cat survives in 96.9% of 10,000 samples of the policy trained with LLM feedback, improved from 37.6% with the naive policy, with a small decline in completion of the task (99.0% to 94.1%).

 2. **GPT-4o-mini can make simple moral judgements based on a series of images.** In the vast majority (97.0%) of cases, GPT-4o-mini recognised the harmful interaction between the robot when it occurred in the image sequences and provided negative feedback as a result.
 It also provided positive feedback when this did not occur.
+See [Table 2](#table-2).

-3. **GPT-4o-mini sometimes makes mistakes in supervision that a human would not make.** In a minority of cases (3.0%), GPT-4o-mini fails to understand that the cat has been killed, even when this is clearly shown in the sequence of images provided, and therefore provides positive feedback on a clearly unacceptable outcome.
+3. **GPT-4o-mini sometimes makes mistakes in supervision that a human would not make.** In a minority of cases (3.0%), GPT-4o-mini fails to understand that the cat has been killed, even when this is clearly shown in the sequence of images provided, and therefore provides positive feedback on a clearly unacceptable outcome; details in section [5.1.4](#514-problems-with-the-results-from-gpt-4o-mini).

 4. **Feedback from GPT-4o-mini is highly sensitive to small changes in prompt wording.** While very little in the prompt was changed prior to the final version [shown below](#43-llm-supervision), one version used the phrase 'violate human values' instead of 'align with human values' to emphasise detection of serious negative outcomes.
 This resulted in almost uniform negative feedback, which could not be used for training.